Overcoming Obstacles to Care

 Your Patient’s Insurance is Medicare Part B

 Medicare Part B has specific rules for limited orthotics coverage through their Durable Medical Equipment (DME) benefits.
 Orthotic inserts are covered by Medicare only when placed in a shoe attached to a brace.
 Foot Levelers functional orthotics are usually not placed in a shoe attached to a brace, and, therefore, are a non-covered service under Medicare.
-Dispending providers must have a registration with Medicare to bill as a DME supplier and received a prescription from an authorized provider.
+Dispensing providers must have a registration with Medicare to bill as a DME supplier and received a prescription from an authorized provider.
 Chiropractors may not order or deliver these types of equipment under their own prescription through Medicare DME.

 When services are excluded under Medicare, such as orthotics ordered by a Chiropractor, the patient is responsible for the full fee for the item or service.
 Providers should follow their usual Voluntary Advance Beneficiary process for advance notice using whatever form is in place in the office.
 The patient can and will pay for these important functional orthotics.

 If your Medicare Part B patient has true secondary insurance that might cover Medicare excluded services, it’s critical to verify whether the payer needs a denial letter from Medicare Part B DME.
 Unfortunately, this is difficult, since, in order to file a claim, the provider must be a registered DME supplier.
 Often, Medicare will decline to issue a denial through the Part B carrier.
 Patients must reach out to their true secondary payer to explain this unusual situation and seek advice on how coverage may be available.